 Verona and Venice Train Stations

-Venice has two stations: Mestre is located on the mainland and Venezia Santa Lucia (sometimes abbreviated as S. Lucia) is on the islands, making it the most convenient for arriving travelers.
+Venice has two stations.
+Mestre is located on the mainland, and Venezia Santa Lucia (sometimes abbreviated as S. Lucia) is on the island, making it the most convenient for arriving travelers.
 There is a vaporetto (water bus) stop right outside the station on the Grand Canal.
 Some trains stop at both Venice stations, while others stop at only Santa Lucia.